krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Finally, for those who want to dive deeper into the formal mathematical
 underpinnings of the calculus, there are links in the references and footnotes of this document.
-These go into more detail than a practitioner will need to read or understand, but is useful for the mathematically trained to validate the rationale for _why_ the presence calculus works.
+These are terse, technical documents that go into more detail than a practitioner will need to read or understand, but should be straightforward for a reader with a basic background in real analysis to clearly grasp the mathematical rationale behind the calculus.

 Let's jump in...